Pioneer Club

 A Summer Experience for Fall Success

-The New Student Summer Orientation Program is a five-week summer experience designed intentionally and specifically for students starting their first year at EHS in September.
+New Student Orientation is a four-week summer experience designed intentionally and specifically for students starting their first year at EHS in September.

-Students in this program will take a full complement of summer academic classes and electives, while receiving essential insights into life at EHS to ensure a smooth transition in the fall.
-Additionally, our Student Life team plans social activities and trips for orientation students to enjoy.
+Pioneer Club students will take a full complement of summer academic classes and enrichment courses with their future teachers, while receiving essential insights into dorm life at EHS to ensure a smooth transition in the fall.
+Additionally, our Student Life administrators plan orientation-only social activities that provide plenty of opportunities to make new friends with fellow Pioneer Club students and begin forming lifelong connections.

-The benefit of this program for new students is immeasurable, and students who have taken advantage of an Eagle Hill summer prior to beginning in the fall tell us time and again what a confidence-boosting and affirming experience it was for them.
-Students make friends and get to know the faculty and campus well, allowing for a seamless fall transition.
+The benefit of the Pioneer Club for new students is immeasurable, and students who have taken advantage of an Eagle Hill summer prior to beginning in the fall tell us time and again what a confidence-boosting and affirming experience it was for them.
+Students make friends and get to know the faculty and campus well, allowing for a seamless fall at Eagle Hill.

-Divided into eight periods, the daily schedule combines four core academic classes with four electives.
+Divided into eight periods, the daily schedule features a combination of academic classes, enrichment courses, and swimming.
 Core classes concentrate on the subjects of reading, writing, and math, with an emphasis placed on the greatest area of need for each individual student.
-Students can also take advantage of Social Emotional Learning classes, which are designed to enhance social skills and strengthen peer relationships.
+Students can also take advantage of our Social Emotional Wellbeing course, which is designed to enhance social skills and strengthen peer relationships.

 may include: